yours7himanshu/v4/docs/content/blog/new.md

 I am planning to shoot a series of YouTube videos about my newly discovered way of working with AI.
 You can either send me a list of your questions and I will make a video answer, or we have a recorded video call and do it live together.
 All videos I will post in my new telegram channel.
 Send me your requests in DM.

 Now back to WeDance.
 A team of AI expert agents in Cursor AI and me as a decision maker created a new concept of WeDance and now it's time for user testing.
 We are looking for dancers, organizers, and artists for interviews.
 Drop a comment below if you are interested.

-# Next Steps

-- Publish this post on Telegram WeDance News Channel